Alchemy

 When I joined as a contractor in mid-2022, the design team was operating without foundational infrastructure.

-Every project was treated as a one-off effort—there was no design system to build from, no centralized brand asset library, and no consistency across channels.
-Alchemists kept their own brand files on their desktops, creating version control chaos and inconsistency across channels.
+Every project was treated as a one-off effort—there was no design system to build from, no centralized brand asset library, and no consistency.

-Simple tasks like launching a single landing page could take weeks.
-Social image requests came in frequently and last-minute, forcing the team into a constant reactive mode.
+Simple tasks like launching a single landing page could take weeks and the team was in a constant reactive mode.

-The team needed scalable systems that could support rapid growth; not just make things look better, but fundamentally change how design work got done.
+We needed design strategy: a scalable design system that could support rapid growth and fundamentally change how work got done.

 Resolution

-In early 2023, I joined full time to build the foundational systems the team needed to scale.
+In early 2023, I joined full-time to build what we needed to scale.

-As the company grew, I stepped into strategic design leadership, directing brand across major product launches including Account Kit's full sub-brand creation and launch activation.
-I rebuilt our documentation site to better serve developers and drive product adoption.
+I directed brand design for major product launches, built Account Kit's full sub-brand from scratch, and rebuilt our documentation site to serve developers better and drive adoption.

 Design System